NumbersStationAI/widget/README.md

 npm run build
 ```

-- The build files should now be in `build` folder, ready to be deployed aand served.
+- The build files should now be in `build` folder, ready to be deployed and served.
 This includes
   - `index.html` The entry point for the react app
-  - `loader.js` The script that is used to load the react widget in the target webiste
+  - `loader.js` The script that is used to load the react widget in the target website
-  - `widgetApi.js` The script that loads the js api to be used in the target website

 ## Documentation